Quantum liquid crystals in the finite-field K$\Gamma$ model for $\alpha$-RuCl$_3$

 Next we check the nematic order parameter $\{\phi,\phi^\dagger\}/2$~\cite{Pujari2015} with

 where the definition of $\Delta_i$ ($i = 1$--$9$) is included in SM~\cite{SM}.
 In Fig.~\ref{phase}(c), NKSL is identified with the small orange region around $\Gamma/|K| = 0.1$.
 The area of this phase becomes smaller than that of the mean-field phase diagram.
 We now confirmed the existence of NKSL even in the exact diagonalization, but the zigzag nematic phase disappears in the same calculations.
 There remains a violet region which is different from the zigzag nematic phase found in the mean-field approach.
+We note that the order parameter is nonzero on the whole parameter space in Fig.~\ref{phase}(b) and (c) due to the finite-size effect.

 Finally, we check the value of $V_p$ to identify the mysterious area which cannot be identified by the calculation of the nematic order parameter.
-As shown in Fig.~\ref{phase}(d), the value of $V_p$ reaches around 0.75, which is very close to the highest value $+1$.
+As shown in Fig.~\ref{phase}(d), the value of $|V_p|$ reaches around 0.75, which is very close to the highest value $+1$.
 Combined with what is obtained from the $tqs$ model, we believe that this phase is connected to the large $|s|$ phase of the $tqs$ model.
 Thus, this phase appearing in the large $\Gamma/|K|$ region should be described by the VHF surface code.
 This region indeed has the largest value of the entanglement entropy (see Fig.~\ref{see24}), which reconfirms that it is a highly entangled phase which cannot be described by the mean-field picture.

 \textit{Phase diagram of the $K\Gamma$ model}. --- As shown in Fig.~\ref{see24}, we find the following phases. \begin{enumerate} \item a KKSL with a Chern number $0$. \item Kitaev's non-Abelian CSL with a Chern number $1$. \item an Abelian CSL with a Chern number $-2$. \item an NKSL with a Chern number $0$. \item a VHF surface code. \end{enumerate} Except for the fact that the zigzag nematic phase is replaced by the VHF surface code, the phases obtained are the same as those found in the mean-field theory.
+We note that Kitaev's non-Abelian CSL with a Chern number $1$ is identified because this phase is stable on the $\Gamma/|K|=0$ line~\cite{Takahashi2021}, while an Abelian CSL with a Chern number $-2$ is just a speculation.

 Especially in the experimentally relevant region, $\Gamma/|K|\sim 0.1$, we find an NKSL phase with a Chern number 0, which potentially explains the observed topological nematic transition from Kitaev's non-Abelian CSL to the toric code phase.